Skip to main content

 Packet Capture

-The Device42 Packet Capture tool enables packet capture to be leveraged as a means of discovery.
-Packet capture discovers service communication happening in real-time for any service listeners known to Device42.
-It lets you discover service communications that are too infrequent for scheduled discovery jobs to catch.
+The Device42 Packet Capture tool enables packet capture as a means of discovery.
+Packet capture discovers service communication happening in real-time for any service listeners known to Device42, letting you discover service communications that are too infrequent for scheduled discovery jobs to catch.

-Device42 packet capture supports both individual and promiscuous interfaces, allowing you the flexibility to deploy and use packet capture in the way that makes the most sense for your IT environment.
+Device42 packet capture supports both individual and promiscuous interfaces, giving you the flexibility to deploy and use packet capture in the way that makes the most sense for your IT environment.

 Prerequisites